Bridging Composite and Real: Towards End-to-end Deep Image Matting: Introduction

-Another challenge is the limitation of the current available matting dataset.
-As shown in Figure~\ref{fig:motivation}(b) ORI-Track, due to the laborious and costly labeling process, existing public matting datasets only have tens or hundreds of high-quality annotations~\cite{rhemann2009perceptually,shen2016deep,xu2017deep,zhang2019late, Qiao_2020_CVPR}.
-They either only provide foregrounds and alpha mattes~\cite{xu2017deep,Qiao_2020_CVPR} as in (i) of Figure~\ref{fig:motivation}(b) ORI-Track, or provide fix-size and low-resolution ($800\times600$) headshots with inaccurate alpha mattes~\cite{shen2016deep} generated by ensemble of existing matting algorithms as in (ii) of Figure~\ref{fig:motivation}(b) ORI-Track.
-Moreover, the number of animal samples in these datasets is even less (about 100 images).
-Due to the unavailability of original natural images, as shown in (i) of Figure~\ref{fig:motivation}(b) COMP-Track, a common practice for data augmentation in matting is to composite one foreground with various background images by alpha blending according to Eq.~\eqref{equa:blending} to generate large-scale synthetic data.
-The background images are usually choosing from existing benchmarks for image classification and detection, such as MS COCO \cite{lin2014microsoft} and PASCAL VOC \cite{everingham2010pascal}.
+Another challenge for image matting is the limitation of the available matting datasets.
+As shown in Figure~\ref{fig:motivation}(b) ORI-Track, due to the laborious and costly labeling process, existing public matting datasets only have tens or hundreds of high-quality annotations~\citep{rhemann2009perceptually,shen2016deep,xu2017deep,zhang2019late,Qiao_2020_CVPR}.
+They either only provide foregrounds and alpha mattes~\citep{xu2017deep,Qiao_2020_CVPR} as in (i) of Figure~\ref{fig:motivation}(b) ORI-Track, or provide fix-size and low-resolution ($800\times600$) portrait images with inaccurate alpha mattes~\citep{shen2016deep} generated by an ensemble of existing matting algorithms as in (ii) of Figure~\ref{fig:motivation}(b) ORI-Track.
+Due to the unavailability of real-world original images, as shown in (i) of Figure~\ref{fig:motivation}(b) COMP-Track, a common practice for data augmentation in matting is to composite one foreground with various background images by alpha blending according to Eq.~\eqref{equa:blending} to generate large-scale composite data.
+The background images are usually choosing from existing benchmarks for image classification and detection, such as MS COCO \citep{lin2014microsoft} and PASCAL VOC \citep{everingham2010pascal}.
 However, these background images are in low-resolution and may contain salient objects.
-In this paper, we point out that the training images following the above route have a significant domain gap with those natural images due to the \emph{composition artifacts}, attributing to the resolution, sharpness, noise, and illumination discrepancies between foreground and background images.
-The artifacts serve as cheap features to distinguish foreground from background and will mislead the models during training, resulting in overfitted models with poor generalization on natural images.
+In this paper, we point out that the training images following the above route have a significant domain gap with those natural images due to the \emph{composition artifacts}, attributing to the resolution, sharpness, noise, and illumination discrepancies between the foreground and background images.
+The artifacts serve as cheap features to distinguish the foregrounds from the backgrounds and will mislead the models during training, resulting in overfitted models with poor generalization on natural images.